wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 2.3 =
+* Updated for WordPress 4.1
+* Added mobile responsive slideshow
+* Updated to Galleria 1.4.2
+* flickr_link_target now works for Galleria
+* Added class parameter to make it easy to wrap text around a slideshow using standard WordPress classes alignleft or alignright
+* Added Slickr Flickr Newsfeed to the plugin admin panel

 = 2.0 =
 * Added Responsive LightBox Gallery to replace prior non-responsive lightbox, includes Galleria 1.3.5 with improved performance and error handling, uses https for Flickr API, significant refactoring of coding to adhere more closely to WordPress coding standards.
 Now licensed as GPLv3 since Lightbox Gallery is under Apache 2.0 licence